British Solomon Islands Protectorate Defence Force

-The British Solomon Islands Protectorate Defence Force (BSIPDF) was a locally recruited military unit in the British Solomon Islands Protectorate during World War II.
-It was created following the outbreak of war with Japan in 1942 and disbanded in 1946.
-The Solomon Islands has not maintained a military force since independence from Britain in 1976, relying upon the Royal Solomon Islands Police Force for internal security.
+The British Solomon Islands Protectorate Defence Force (BSIPDF) was a British Colonial Auxiliary Forces unit raised in the British Solomon Islands during World War II.
+It was created following the outbreak of war with the Empire of Japan in 1942 and disbanded in 1946.
+The Solomon Islands has not maintained a military force since independence from British colonial rule in 1976, relying upon the Royal Solomon Islands Police Force for internal security.